quasi-coherent/MR-Spark-Examples/README.md

 ## Python MapReduce
-This is a repository of some simple MapReduce examples in Python, intended to work with Hadoop's streaming interface.
+This is a repository of some simple MapReduce and Spark examples in Python and Scala.